In People lesson 1, we discussed the primary roles on an innovation team.

 Add them to your Google sheets template ecosystem chart.

 Your PowerBoard now includes your People inventory, updated with prospects for expanding your team.
+It also includes at least one more idea you can put to use immediately.

 For More Information